ShruthiHiremath/ShruthiHiremath.github.io/_pages/about.md

 Recent News
 ------
+* March 2025: Now a Research Scientist at Optum AI.
 * 2025: Reviewed for: IMWUT '25.
 * Dec.
 2024: Our paper on [Layout agnostic activity recognition in Smart Homes](https://arxiv.org/pdf/2405.12368) is accepted to IMWUT '24.
 Looking forward to it's presentation in  Espoo, Finland.
 * Dec.
 2024: Nominated for 'Intern of the Year' award at Optum AI 🌟.